 Effect of Sling Angle: The sling angle affects the amount of tension applied to the sling (see Figure 4-2).
 As the sling angle decreases, the tension on each leg increases.
 This principle applies when one sling is used to lift at an angle or when a basket hitch or multi-legged bridle sling is used.
 Table 4-1 provides information on increased tension as a function of sling-to-load angle.
-Avoid using slings at angles of less than 30°.
+The use of slings at angles of less than 30 degrees should be avoided.